 1. We are not the food police

 Contrary to popular belief, we will not lock you up and throw away the key if you tell us you have pizza once a week.
 Nor will you find us chasing our clients, or friends for that matter, away from the chippy/friteur waving a carrot!
 I have not yet met one dietitian who has told anyone that they can never have chocolate or ice cream again.
 Luckily for you, our four years of training includes all of that ‘moderation‘ stuff, in fact, we’re pretty good at it!
-So visit a dietitian and you can expect an empathetic, understanding professional who is able to help you realise just how much, is too much.
+So visit a dietitian and you can expect an empathetic, understanding professional who is hoping to help you.

 2. We will not jump on the latest nutritional bandwagon